 - COVID-19 Healthcare Provider Support Hotline – We have partnered with the College of Nursing and additional WSU departments to offer a hotline service for healthcare workers in Metro Detroit.
 The goal of this project is to offer support and resources to these front-line healthcare providers to help them through these very demanding times.
 Hotline services are free, completely confidential, and anonymous.
 The hotline (1-888-910-1636) is open Monday - Saturday from 5 am - 9 pm.
 Learn about volunteer opportunities.

 - Social Work Warriors In Action Support List - Amid the pandemic, we are making efforts to support agencies and community partners challenged by the consequences of self-quarantine or with limited access to necessities.
 There are several agencies in need of assistance.
 We have organized a list of needs that will be updated weekly with new organizations.
 If your organization is in need of a resource and you would like to be added to the list, please contact Kendra Wells at email@example.com.

 - Detroit Community Resource List – The SSW has compiled a list of resources (health, mental health counseling, unemployment, housing, energy, food, water, emergency financial assistance, transportation, child and youth learning, and internet and cell phone services) for Wayne, Macomb and Oakland counties.
 This will be updated regularly as contacts and resources become available.

-- Care packages for those hospitalized – Activities are being organized with Detroit area hospital partners, local organizations and Social Work students to assemble care packages for those currently in the hospital experiencing loneliness and anxiety.
+- COVID-19 patient improvement and well-being initiative – Activities are being organized with Detroit area hospital partners, local organizations and Social Work students to assemble care packages for those currently in the hospital experiencing loneliness and anxiety.
 Care packages will include donated items such as books, cell phone chargers and iPads.
 We are also partnering with local agencies to print and hang artwork in the rooms of those isolated in the hospital.
-Additional details to come.